 - The Blue Shuttle stops at the Wallenpaupack Area High School, the Hawley Silk Mill and Downtown Hawley.
 It operates between 10 a.m. and 6 p.m. on Saturday and 11 a.m. to 5 p.m. on Sunday.

-On Saturday, the Stourbridge Line runs a train to Wally Lake Fest!
-Board the train in Honesdale at 10 a.m. and enjoy the festival on the lake before returning at 3:30 p.m.
-Depart from Downtown Hawley to Lackawaxen and back for a one-hour scenic train ride.
+On Saturday, the Stourbridge Line runs two train rides during Wally Lake Fest!
+Board the Wally Lake Special train in Honesdale, departing for Wally Lake Fest at 10 a.m., and enjoy the festival on the lake before returning at 3:30 p.m.
+Choose the Wally Lake Express, and depart from Downtown Hawley to Lackawaxen and back for a 1.5-hour, round-trip scenic train ride.
 Advance purchase is advised.
-See brochure for details.

 On the Water

-- Sunday - Slide into Sunday with a Bloody Mary brunch on The Dock on Wallenpaupack.
-The Bloody Mary bar is open from 11:30 a.m. to 4 p.m. and live music begins at 3.
-Glass - Wine.Bar.Kitchen presents Blues, Brews & BBQ from 5 to 9 p.m. on Sunday.
-Reservations are recommended.
+- Sunday – Slide into Sunday with a Bloody Mary brunch at The Dock on Wallenpaupack.
+The Bloody Mary bar is open from 11:30 a.m. to 4 p.m. and live music with Sean O'Flynn begins at 3 p.m.
+Glass - Wine.Bar.Kitchen presents Blues, Brews & BBQ from 5 p.m. to 9 p.m. on Sunday; reservations are recommended.

 On the Table

 Be sure to bring your appetite.
-One of the best parts of Wally Lake Fest is the food!
+One of the best parts of Wally Lake Fest is the food, which can be paired with some delicious drinks.

 - Friday – Kick things off with a meal and some music.
 The Settlers Inn, The Boat House Restaurant and The Dock on Wallenpaupack have performances planned.
 Unwind at one or hop around and have a bite at each place.

-- Sunday - Pancake Breakfast or Bloody Mary Brunch?
-Both are options early Sunday.
+- Sunday – Pancake breakfast or farm-to-table brunch?
+Both are options Sunday morning.
 Fairs and tastings continue at various locations, and The Boat House Restaurant kicks off its Clam Bake 'N' Brew at noon.
 Don't forget about Blues, Brews & BBQ!
 It happens at Glass - Wine.Bar.Kitchen from 5 to 9 p.m.

 To get the most out of a bash this big, you've got to plan in advance.
 Visit the Wally Lake Fest website or the Wally Lake Fest Facebook page to learn more about daily schedules, activity centers and places to stay.